hpiwowar/citation11k/analysis/stats.md

 ### Complementary evidence of data reuse from citation context

 To provide evidence on the proportion of the citation boost that may be caused by data reuse, we report the observed frequency with which papers that shared gene expression microarray data were cited in the context of data attribution.
-Citations to papers that describe 100 datasets deposited into GEO in 2005 were collected using Web of Science: XXX total citations were found.
-138 citations were randomly selected and manually reviewed.
+Citations to papers that describe 100 datasets deposited into GEO in 2005 were collected using Web of Science.
+A sample of 138 citations were randomly selected and manually reviewed.

 Of the <code class="knitr inline">138</code> reviewed citations to articles with archived gene expression data, <code class="knitr inline">8</code> were in the context of data reuse
 <code class="knitr inline">6</code>%